 Mary Strong

 Mary was raised on Long Island and Massena NY her dad was with the New York State parks Commission, so as a youngster she spent much of her time in nature.
 Mary spent many years in administrative positions in various manufacturers in CNY – with continued layoffs within the various industries Mary is now a Substitute Teacher and works weekends at Colgate University Library and has been on the Common Thread farm crew for a few years.
-Mary enjoys spending time with her horse and pony, 6 dogs (4 foster – 2 of her own) and her cat Zevon.
+Mary enjoys spending time with her pony, 6 dogs (4 foster – 2 of her own) and her cat Zevon.
 Mary has a small garden at her home and has about 50 house plants.
 Mary enjoys paddle boarding and watching the trees dance in the wind.

 Jessie Stark